robertoon/umbrella_cloud_model/README.md

 # The code and the concept

-The pyT2-UC code is used to simulate tephra sedimentation from umbrella clouds.
-The main equations are drawn from Tephra2 code, however, in this python version we switched from a subvertical plume geometry to a radial plume to simulate tephra sedimentation from umbrella clouds.
+The pyT2-UC is based on the advection-diffusion-sedimentation equations from Tephra2 code and is used to simulate tephra sedimentation from lateral spreading clouds (i.e. umbrella clouds).
+In this Python version, the subvertical plume source geometry of Tephra2 was changed to a radial geometry to simulate tephra sedimentation from umbrella clouds.
 The config file allows the user to input the eruption source parameters (ESPs).
-In 'requirements.txt' you can check the necessary build environemnts.
+The 'requirements.txt' file shows the necessary build environemnts.

-The code calculates tephra thickness on a grid.
+The code calculates tephra accumulation on a defined ground grid.
 There are three RUN MODES:
     'grid',
     'custom points'
     'dispersal axis points'

 The 'grid' mode calculates tephra accumulation on the entire grid (map).
-The 'custom points' calculates tephra accumulation at locations of interest (x,y) given an input file.
+The 'custom points' calculates tephra accumulation at locations of interest (x,y) given an input file (i.e. custom_x_y.txt).
 The 'dispersal axis points' calculates tephra accumulation at equally spaced points along the dispersal axis (i.e. wind direction).